hsuonsivu/hsupublic/3d-models/README.md

 flatspring makes a flat, more durable spring, which can be printed sideways to make layers in strong direction.

+function textlen calculates x size of given string.

+portaat makes stairs, to be used for 3d modeling of buildings.

+function length_and_depth_to_diameter calculates diameter of circle when width and depth are given.
+This is useful in some situations when designing 3D models.

+knobaxle and knob make knobs which rotate freely, so that various cranks can be made.
+The axle can be printed in design orientation, knob prints better upside down.
+Use same parameters when using these.

 ### lattialista.scad